uruc/SOC-Automation-Lab/README.md

 **[Uruc Tarim](https://github.com/uruc)**

-## Introduction
+## 1. Introduction

-### Overview
+### 1.1 Overview
 The SOC Automation Project aims to create an automated Security Operations Center (SOC) workflow that streamlines event monitoring, alerting, and incident response.
-By leveraging tools such as Wazuh, Shuffle, and TheHive, this project will enhance the efficiency and effectiveness of SOC operations.
-The project involves setting up a Windows 10 client with Sysmon for event generation, Wazuh for event management and alerting, Shuffle for automation, and TheHive for case management and response actions.
+By leveraging powerful open-source tools such as Wazuh, Shuffle, and TheHive, this project enhances the efficiency and effectiveness of SOC operations.
+The project involves setting up a Windows 10 client with Sysmon for detailed event generation, Wazuh for comprehensive event management and alerting, Shuffle for workflow automation, and TheHive for case management and coordinated response actions.

 ![SOC Automation Diagram](https://github.com/uruc/SOC-Automation-Lab/blob/main/SOC_Automation_Diagram.png)

-### Purpose and Goals
+### 1.2 Purpose and Goals
-- **Automate Event Collection and Analysis:** Ensure security events are collected and analyzed in real-time with minimal manual intervention.
+- **Automate Event Collection and Analysis:** Ensure security events are collected and analyzed in real-time with minimal manual intervention, enabling proactive threat detection and response.
-- **Streamline Alerting Process:** Automate the process of generating and forwarding alerts to relevant systems and personnel.
+- **Streamline Alerting Process:** Automate the process of generating and forwarding alerts to relevant systems and personnel, reducing response times and minimizing the risk of overlooking critical incidents.
-- **Enhance Incident Response Capabilities:** Automate responsive actions to security incidents, improving reaction time and effectiveness.
+- **Enhance Incident Response Capabilities:** Automate responsive actions to security incidents, improving reaction time, consistency, and effectiveness in mitigating threats.
-- **Improve SOC Efficiency:** Reduce the workload on SOC analysts by automating routine tasks, allowing them to focus on critical issues.
+- **Improve SOC Efficiency:** Reduce the workload on SOC analysts by automating routine tasks, allowing them to focus on high-priority issues and strategic initiatives.

-## Prerequisites
+## 2. Prerequisites

-### Hardware Requirements
+### 2.1 Hardware Requirements
-- A host machine capable of running multiple virtual machines.
+- A host machine capable of running multiple virtual machines simultaneously.
-- Sufficient CPU, RAM, and disk space to support the VMs and their operations.
+- Sufficient CPU, RAM, and disk space to support the VMs and their expected workloads.

-### Software Requirements
+### 2.2 Software Requirements
-- **VMware Workstation/Fusion:** For creating and managing virtual machines.
+- **VMware Workstation/Fusion:** Industry-standard virtualization platform for creating and managing virtual machines.
-- **Windows 10:** As the client machine for generating security events.
+- **Windows 10:** The client machine for generating realistic security events and testing the SOC automation workflow.
-- **Ubuntu 22.04:** For deploying Wazuh and TheHive.
+- **Ubuntu 22.04:** The stable and feature-rich Linux distribution for deploying Wazuh and TheHive.
-- **Sysmon:** Installed on Windows 10 for detailed event logging.
+- **Sysmon:** A powerful Windows system monitoring tool that provides detailed event logging and telemetry.

-### Tools and Platforms
+### 2.3 Tools and Platforms
-- **Wazuh:** An open-source security monitoring platform that will serve as the central point for event collection, analysis, and alerting.
+- **Wazuh:** An open-source, enterprise-grade security monitoring platform that serves as the central point for event collection, analysis, and alerting.
-- **Shuffle:** A security automation platform that will handle the workflow automation for alert processing and response actions.
+- **Shuffle:** A flexible, open-source security automation platform that handles workflow automation for alert processing and response actions.
 - **TheHive:** A scalable, open-source Security Incident Response Platform designed for SOCs to efficiently manage and resolve incidents.
-- **VirusTotal:** An online service that analyzes files and URLs to detect viruses, worms, trojans, and other kinds of malicious content.
+- **VirusTotal:** An online service that analyzes files and URLs to detect various types of malicious content using multiple antivirus engines and scanners.
-- **Cloud Services or Additional VMs:** Wazuh and TheHive can be deployed either on cloud infrastructure or additional virtual machines depending on your resources and preferences.
+- **Cloud Services or Additional VMs:** Wazuh and TheHive can be deployed either on cloud infrastructure or additional virtual machines, depending on your resource availability and preferences.

-### Prior Knowledge
+### 2.4 Prior Knowledge
-- **Basic Understanding of Virtual Machines:** Familiarity with setting up and managing VMs using VMware.
+- **Basic Understanding of Virtual Machines:** Familiarity with setting up and managing VMs using VMware or similar virtualization platforms.
-- **Basic Linux Command Line Skills:** Ability to perform basic tasks in a Linux environment, such as installing software and configuring services.
+- **Basic Linux Command Line Skills:** Ability to perform essential tasks in a Linux environment, such as installing software packages and configuring services.
-- **Knowledge of Security Operations and Tools:** Understanding of security monitoring, event logging, and incident response concepts.
+- **Knowledge of Security Operations and Tools:** Foundational understanding of security monitoring, event logging, and incident response concepts and tools.

-## Setup
+## 3. Setup

-### Step 1: Install and Configure Windows 10 with Sysmon
+### 3.1 Step 1: Install and Configure Windows 10 with Sysmon

-**Install Windows 10 on VMware:**
+**3.1.1 Install Windows 10 on VMware:**

    ![Windows 10 Installation](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603131110.png)

-**Download Sysmon:**
+**3.1.2 Download Sysmon:**

    ![Sysmon Installation](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603131150.png)

-**Download Sysmon configuration files from [Sysmon Modular Config](https://github.com/olafhartong/sysmon-modular):**
+**3.1.3 Download Sysmon configuration files from [Sysmon Modular Config](https://github.com/olafhartong/sysmon-modular):**

    ![Sysmon Modular Config](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603131815.png)
    ![Sysmon Modular Config Files](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603132002.png)

-**Extract the Sysmon zip file and open PowerShell as an administrator.
+**3.1.4 Extract the Sysmon zip file and open PowerShell as an administrator.
 Navigate to the Sysmon directory extracted from the zip file:**

    ![Extract Sysmon Zip](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603133020.png)

-**Place the Sysmon configuration file into the Sysmon directory as well.**
+**3.1.5 Place the Sysmon configuration file into the Sysmon directory as well.**

-**Before installing Sysmon, check if it is already installed on the Windows machine by verifying:**
+**3.1.6 Before installing Sysmon, check if it is already installed on the Windows machine by verifying:**

    - Services
    - Event Viewer > Applications and Services Logs > Microsoft > Windows

    ![Check Sysmon Installation](https://github.com/uruc/SOC-Automation-Lab/blob/main/images/Pasted%20image%2020240603133433.png)

-**Since Sysmon is not installed, proceed with the installation using the command:**
+**3.1.7 Since Sysmon is not installed, proceed with the installation using the command:**

 ```
 .\Sysmon64.exe -i .\sysmonconfig.xml